semgrep/ocaml-tree-sitter-core/README.md

 ```bash
 ./_build/default/bin/main_codegen.exe -codegen_types tests/arithmetic/grammar.json > tests/arithmetic/ast_arithmetic_output.re
 ```
-and compare your result in tests/arithmetic/ast_arithmetic_output.re with the expeced output in tests/arithmetic/ast_arithmetic.re.
+and compare your result in `tests/arithmetic/ast_arithmetic_output.re` with the expeced output in `tests/arithmetic/ast_arithmetic.re`.
-Your result does not have to match exactly tests/arithmetic/ast_arithmetic.re, but it should compile, and it should be mostly equivalent to tests/arithmetic/ast_arithmetic.re.
+Your result does not have to match exactly `tests/arithmetic/ast_arithmetic.re`, but it should compile, and it should be mostly equivalent to `tests/arithmetic/ast_arithmetic.re`.
+Note that your code should be general enough that it can be applied to other grammar files, not just `tests/arithmetic/grammar.json`.

-The code you have to implement is mostly in lib/codegen_types.re.
+The code you have to implement is mostly in `lib/codegen_types.re`.

 ## Hint

-Because the format of the grammar in grammar.json allows nested alternatives, it can be difficult to generate directly from the grammar.json the reason type definitions.
-You could find useful to define an intermediate ast_normalized_grammar.re that would be closer to what reason can accept for type definitions.
+Because the format of the grammar in `grammar.json` allows nested alternatives, it can be difficult to generate directly from the `grammar.json` the ReasonML type definitions.
+You could find useful to define an intermediate `ast_normalized_grammar.re` that would be closer to what ReasonML can accept for type definitions.

 ## Bonus

-As a bonus, you can generate the type definitions in a certain order, from the toplevel types (e.g., 'program') to its leaves (e.g., 'number') as done in tests/arithmetic/ast_arithmetic.re.
+As a bonus, you can generate the type definitions in a certain order, from the toplevel types (e.g., `program`) to its leaves (e.g., `number`) as done in `tests/arithmetic/ast_arithmetic.re`.
 You will need to perform a topological sort of the type dependencies to do so.

 ## Context

-The tests/arithmetic/grammar.json file is part of the tree-sitter project https://github.com/tree-sitter/tree-sitter. tree-sitter is a parser generator (similar to yacc), which takes as input a grammar.js file (e.g., tests/arithmetic/grammar.js).
-From this grammar.js file it can generate a JSON file defining the same grammar but that is easier to analyze (e.g., tests/arithmetic/grammar.json) and from this file it can generate a parser for this grammar in C.
+The `tests/arithmetic/grammar.json` file is part of the tree-sitter project https://github.com/tree-sitter/tree-sitter. tree-sitter is a parser generator (similar to Yacc), which takes as input a `grammar.js` file (e.g., `tests/arithmetic/grammar.js`).
+From this `grammar.js` file it can generate a JSON file defining the same grammar but that is easier to analyze (e.g., `tests/arithmetic/grammar.json`) and from this file it can generate a parser for this grammar in C.

 Note that you do not need to understand or use tree-sitter for this project.
-We just use the same format for the grammar definition (grammar.json).
+We just use the same format for the grammar definition (`grammar.json`).

 ## What we are looking for:

-* Comfort with the language of choice: e.g. json parsing and matching should be easily understood
+* Comfort with the language of choice: e.g. JSON parsing and matching should be easily understood
 * Grasp of grammar, abstract datatypes, polymorphic types
 * Test driven development
 * Communication of complex graph algorithms like recursive top-down walk